S-Temple/637Assignment5/Assignment5-ReportTemplate.md

 Overall, while RDCs offer structured and visually engaging ways to demonstrate system reliability, their use should be balanced with careful statistical analysis and complemented by other analytical methods to ensure comprehensive system evaluations and informed decision-making.

 # Comparison of Results

+Both reliability analyses found that the system had some reliability issues but was able to pass the tests at certain thresholds.
+Given that the dataset used for the reliability growth analysis and reliability demonstration charts were not exactly the same it is difficult to compare them further.

 # Discussion on Similarity and Differences of the Two Techniques